Kristen den Hartog

 Kristen den Hartog (born 1965) is a Canadian fiction and memoir writer.
 She is the author of four novels; And Me Among Them, her most recent, was published in 2011.

 Den Hartog was born in Deep River, Ontario.

-The 2003 novel The Perpetual Ending was one of the finalists at the Toronto Book Awards.
+The 2003 novel The Perpetual Ending was a finalist for the Toronto Book Awards.

 Den Hartog lives in Ontario, with homes in Toronto and the Ottawa Valley.